What the RTB Actually Does (and What it Doesn’t Do)

 The RTB Is a Statutory Decision-Maker

-The Residential Tenancy Branch is an administrative tribunal created by the Residential Tenancy Act.
+The Residential Tenancy Branch (RTB) is an administrative tribunal created by the Residential Tenancy Act.
 It exists to apply that statute and its regulations.
+Its function is to adjudicate legal disputes between tenants and landlords.

+This distinction matters significantly when trying to understand how to win at the RTB.
 The tribunal’s authority is limited to what the Act permits.
-Remedies must fall within statutory jurisdiction.
-Findings must be grounded in evidence.
-Procedural requirements: service, notice, timelines, are not technicalities.
-They are foundational.
+Remedies must fall within statutory jurisdiction, and findings must be grounded in evidence.
+Procedural requirements, such as proper service, notice, and adherence to timelines, are not mere technicalities; they are foundational to the process.
+For instance, the Residential Tenancy Act requires certain forms and notices to be served in specific ways.

 What Many People Expect the RTB to Do